jydreamer-ai/web_py/README.md

 # Readme
-A website that built by python
+It is a website that is built by python.